shobhitpuri/shobhitpuri.github.io/_posts/2017-09-20-How-to-change-text-and-theme-of-Google-Sign-In-button-Android?.md

 - <a href="#source-code-and-sample-android-application">Source Code / Sample App</a><br>

 ### Quick Summary
 In this post, I will show you how to change the text on Google's Sign-In button using standard `android:text` attribute, which is missing from the Google's <a href="https://developers.google.com/android/reference/com/google/android/gms/common/SignInButton" target="_blank">SignInButton</a>.
 I'll also show you, how you can switch between dark and light button themes.
-At the end of the post, a ready to use small Android library in included along with a sample application to try the same.
+At the end of the post, a ready to use small Android library is included along with a sample application to try the same.

 ### Requirements
 * Android Studio.